Energy in Belgium

 Energy in Belgium describes energy and electricity production, consumption and import in Belgium.

-It is governed by the energy policy of Belgium, which is split over several levels of government.
-For example, the regional level is responsible for awarding green certificates (except for offshore wind parks) and the national level for anything concerning nuclear power.
-As a member country of the European Union Belgium also complies to its energy policy.
+It is governed by the energy policy of Belgium, which is divided between several levels of government.
+For example, regional governments are responsible for awarding green certificates (except for offshore wind parks) while the national government is responsible for all nuclear power.
+As a member country of the European Union Belgium also complies with its energy policy.

-Overview
+Belgium is heavily reliant on aging nuclear reactors and gas-powered generators, although renewables (especially wind power) are generating an increasing percentage of electricity consumed.

+The energy plan for Brussels is for it to be carbon neutral by 2050, with emissions down by 40% in 2030, 67% in 2040 and 90% in 2050 compared to 2005.
+Belgium as a whole has a target of a 55% reduction in emissions by 2030.

+Energy statistics

 Primary energy consumption

 Primary energy is the amount of extractable energy present in fuels as they are found in nature.
 It is often expressed in tonnes of oil equivalent (toe) or watt-hour (Wh).
 Unless stated otherwise the lower heating value is used in the remainder of this text.
-A portion of primary energy is converted into other forms before it is used, depending on the energy conversion efficiency of the installation and method employed this number differs significantly from the final energy as consumed by end users.
+A portion of primary energy is converted into other forms before it is used, depending on the energy conversion efficiency of the installation and method employed.
+This number differs significantly from the final energy as consumed by end users.

-Production

-In recent years own production is about 25%.
-However this is mostly due to nuclear power generation, which by convention is counted as domestic production despite the uranium being imported.
-Renewable energy sources account for the rest of own production.

-Historically, up until 1992, coal was mined in Belgium.
-Since 2000 the quantities of Coalbed methane have been researched.
-These show that a concession of Limburgse Reconversie Maatschappij would contain 7 billion cubic meters of mine gas.
-In 2012 a deal was made with the Australian Dart Energy to investigate the practical extraction of this mine gas.

 Import

-In 2010, crude oil was imported mainly from Russia (44%), and OPEC countries (23%).
-Norway was the largest (37%) supplier of natural gas followed by The Netherlands (29%).
-While 39% of coal was imported from the United States and 22% from Australia.